An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: External rays to periodic components of the Julia set

-\begin{proof} \emph{We claim that $\val_{J_P}(W)=M$ equals the number of components of $E(W)\sm W$.} By Lemma~\ref{nonsep} $\bd(F)\not\subset W$ for every Fatou domain $F$.
-Also, the intersection $\bd(F)\cap W$ is non-separating because otherwise there will be points of $\bd(F)$ ``shielded'' from infinity (not reachable by an external ray), a contradiction.
-Therefore, adding Fatou domains to $\he(W)$, which are contained in it, does not create new connections among components of $\he\sm W$, and hence does not change the number of components.

-By Corollary~\ref{wand-fin} $M$ equals the number of polynomial-like rays to $\he$ with the principal set in $W$.
-To each such polynomial-like ray $T$ we associate by Theorem~\ref{Theorem 1} a \emph{unique} external ray $R$ homotopic to $T$ outside $\he$; the ray $R$ is unique because $W$ is non-(pre)critical (and hence the case (i) from Theorem~\ref{Theorem 1} is impossible) and wandering (and hence the case (ii) from Theorem~\ref{Theorem 1} is impossible).
-Since by Theorem~\ref{Theorem 1} this describes \emph{all} external rays whose principal sets are in $W$, we see that there are exactly $M$ of them.
-Since $W$ is non-(pre)critical, by Lemma~\ref{l-nonpcr-1}, $P^n_{\tai(W)}$ is one-to-one and $M=\val_{\he(W)}(W)=\val_{P(\he(W))}(P^n(W))$ for all $n\ge 0$.
-This implies that $\eval(W')= \val_{\he(W)}(W)$ for any non-(pre)critical element $W'$ of the grand orbit $\G(W)$. \end{proof}
+\begin{proof} Let $M=\val_{J_P}(W)=|A(W)|$.
+Let us consider the relation between polynomial-like rays to $\he(W)$ and external rays to $\he(W)$.
+To each polynomial-like ray $T$ to $\he(W)$ we associate by Theorem~\ref{Theorem 1} a \emph{unique} external ray $R$ homotopic to $T$ outside $\he$; the ray $R$ is unique because $W$ is non-(pre)critical (and hence the case (i) from Theorem~\ref{Theorem 1} is impossible) and wandering (and hence the case (ii) from Theorem~\ref{Theorem 1} is impossible).
+Since by Theorem~\ref{Theorem 1} this describes \emph{all} external rays whose principal sets are in $W$, we see that there is the same number of external rays to $\he(W)$ and polynomial-like rays to $\he(W)$.
+Thus, there are $M$ polynomial-like rays to $\he(W)$.
+By Corollary~\ref{wand-fin}, $M$ equals $\val'_{J_P}(W)$, the number of components of $\he(W)\setminus W$, as desired.
+Moreover, since $W$ is non-(pre)critical, then by Lemma~\ref{l-nonpcr-1}, $P^n_{\tai(W)}$ is one-to-one and $M=\val_{\he(W)}(W)=\val_{P^n(\he(W))}(P^n(W))$ for all $n\ge 0$.
+This implies that $\eval(W')= \val_{\he(W)}(W)$ for any non-(pre)critical element $W'$ of the grand orbit $\G(W)$.

+\emph{We claim that $W$ is disjoint from the boundary of any Fatou domain}.
+Indeed, suppose otherwise.
+Then we may assume that $W\cap \bd(U)\ne \0$ where $U$ is a fixed Fatou domain.
+Consider two rays $R_1, R_2$ with principal sets in $W$; define $T(R_1, R_2)=T_0$ as the component of $\C\sm [R_1\cup R_2\cup W]$ disjoint from $U$ (we will call such components \emph{wedges}).
+We can define similar wedges $T(f^i(R_1), f^i(R_2))=T_i$.
+Note that $T_i$'s are pairwise disjoint because $W$ is wandering.
+It follows that there exists $N$ such that for every $n>N$ the wedge $T_n$ contains no critical points.
+Then $f(T_i)=T_{i+1}$ for all $i>N$.
+Clearly, this contradicts the expansion on the circle at infinity.

+\emph{We claim that $M$ equals the number of components of $E(W)\sm W$.} Indeed, let $U$ be a Fatou domain of $E(W)$.
+Then $\bd(U)$ is a connected set disjoint from $W$.
+Hence $\bd(U)$ is contained in exactly one component of $E(W)\sm W$.
+Hence $\ol{U}$ is contained in this component, and therefore the number of components of $\he(W)\sm W$ does not change if we add all Fatou components of $E(W)$ to $\he(W)$ as desired. \end{proof}

-By Theorem~\ref{wandiscon}, for a wandering branch continuum $W\subset J_P$, $\eval_{J_P}(W)$ is well-defined.
+By Corollary~\ref{wandiscon}, for a wandering branch continuum $W\subset J_P$, $\eval_{J_P}(W)$ is well-defined.
 We will use the following notation.

 \begin{dfn} A \emph{valence stable wandering collection $\B_\C$ of continua} is a finite collection of wandering continua $\{W_1,\dots,W_n\}$ with pairwise disjoint grand orbits such that for each $j$ and $n\ge 0$, $P^n|_{\tai(p^n(W_j))}$ is one-to-one and $|A(W_j)|\ge 3$.
 Denote by $\B^\infty_\C$ elements of $\B_\C$ which are wandering components of $J_P$ and by $\B^p_\C$ elements of $\B_\C$ which are contained in a (pre)periodic component of $J_P$. \end{dfn}